-This feast lasted around 8 days, so Jesus probably waited three or four days before going, and when He arrived He began to teach.
+This feast lasted around eight days, so Jesus probably waited three or four days before going, and when He arrived, He began to teach.

 Don't you know He would!
-He wasn't afraid of them or the consequences of His teaching, He had simply been waiting for Gods' perfect timing.
+He wasn't afraid of them or the consequences of His teaching; He had merely been waiting for Gods' perfect timing.

 And "He went up into the temple."

-Teaching in that day was often done in the temple and temple courts, and there would often be large crowds.
+Teaching in that day was frequently done in the temple and temple courts, and there would often be large crowds

 Verse 15: "The Jews therefore marveled, saying, "How is it that this man has learning, when he has never studied?"

 Many of the Greco-Romans couldn't afford even a primary education, but the Jewish children, except for the very poor, (which a carpenters family was not) would learn how to read and recite the Bible even if they could not write.